 This may seem a very calculated and cold way of keeping contact with people, but so many of us let life get in the way – and are constantly shocked at how long ago it was that we last had contact with certain people.

-Selling on ebay or similar places can be a great way of getting rid of unwanted stuff but making some money in the process.
+Selling your clutter online can be a great way of getting rid of unwanted stuff but making some money in the process.

-Go through your home and collect together anything that fits the bill, then spend 5 mins adding each one onto the site.
+Go through your home and collect together anything that fits the bill, then spend a bit of time selling it online.

-If you are worried that larger items could be a hassle, especially if items are too big to post, a big draw for me with this is that people will come and take things away for you – so even if an old coffee table only sells for 1p, the buyer has to collect it and you are clutter free with no hassle about getting rid of it yourself!
-What a bonus!
+If you’re worried that larger items could be a hassle, especially if items are too big to post, a big draw for me with this is that people will come and take things away for you – so even if an old coffee table only sells for 1p, the buyer has to collect it and you are clutter free with no hassle about getting rid of it yourself!

 Simply go to your car with a plastic bag and fill with any rubbish that has built up.
 Also take out any coats, bags etc… that have been left in the car.

 Simply do nothing for 5 mins, breathe deeply and relax – you will feel energised! (its not all hard work!) .
-Actually focussing on relaxation will do you the world of good!
+Actually focusing on relaxation will do you the world of good.